 Macadamia Trees - types of nut trees

 Typical plantings of 80 Macadamia trees per acre is pretty much standard.
-Some Macadamia orchardists have experimented with higher density plants without success, however Tree Plantation has perfected a new way of propagation that significantly improves yield.
+Some Macadamia orchardists have experimented with higher density plantings without success, however Tree Plantation has perfected a new way of propagation that significantly improves yield.
 Both types of Macadamia trees are suitable for these new growing methods, namely the tetraphylla that prefers cooler climates and Macadamia integrifolia, which prefers warmer climates.

 Two Macadamia trees are required for a backyard growing station.
 Trees are grown opposite one another at an acute angle between 10 and 20 degrees.
 Macadamia, a tropical/sub-tropical tree is grown in many areas of the world, but California has the lions share of the market.